alanzvalencia/OrderBook/README.md

 # OrderBook
-Order Book Fast Algorithm develop by Alan Z. Valencia
+Order Book Fast Algorithm developed by Alan Z. Valencia

 This is an Order Book that I designed to run fast and efficient.